Sustainable Factory (Procurement and Production Initiatives)

 In January 2019, Konica Minolta joined RE100, a global leadership initiative that brings together businesses committed to sourcing 100% renewable energy for their operations.

 At Konica Minolta Business Technologies (Wuxi) Co., Ltd., one of Konica Minolta’s MFP production sites in China, 100% of the energy consumed has come from renewable energy sources since 2020.
-In January 2020, the company installed a solar power generating system (25,000 m2 footprint, 1.7 MW power generating capacity), accounting for about 16%*2 of power usage and, at the same time, it switched the source of the remaining power to power purchased with green power certificates.*3 As a result, the manufacturing site now sources 100% of its energy from renewable sources.
+In January 2020, the company installed a solar power generating system (25,000 m2 footprint, 1.7 MW power generating capacity), accounting for about 22%*2 of power usage and, at the same time, it switched the source of the remaining power to power purchased with green power certificates.*3 As a result, the manufacturing site now sources 100% of its energy from renewable sources.
 It is the second Konica Minolta Business Technologies facility in China to achieve this milestone, following the Dongguan site in January 2019.
+In addition, in February 2021 Konica Minolta Mechatronics built a new factory in Toyokawa, Aichi Prefecture.
+A solar power generation system with a footprint of 2,632m2 and a power generation capacity of 500kW was installed at completion, and it is intended to provide approximately 17% (estimate) of electricity used.

 Konica Minolta will adopt the optimal method for each world region, starting with manufacturing sites such as the aforementioned site in China, in order to strengthen its efforts to expand energy procurement from renewable sources.

-- Ratio of renewable energy-derived electricity to the total purchased electricity of the Konica Minolta
+- Ratio of renewable energy-derived electricity to the total electricity consumption of the Konica Minolta

 - I-REC certification that can be used domestically in China (International Renewable Energy Certificate)